Navi025/Navi025/README.md

 # Hi there, I'm Navnitya! 👋

-I'm a **Computer Science & Engineering Graduate** passionate about **Data Science**, **Machine Learning**, and **Software Development**.
+I'm a **Computer Science & Engineering Graduate** passionate about  **Software Development**, **Data Science**, and  **Machine Learning**.
 I enjoy solving complex problems and building projects that make an impact.
 I'm continuously learning and exploring new technologies to improve my skills.

 ---